 Unfortunately, sometimes the waiting lists to access Italian public health services are quite long.
 Therefore, more and more people decide to turn to the private healthcare, which can be really expensive because citizens have to pay for the entire fee.

 Regardless of the cost, Italian private healthcare is highly considered.
-For this reason, an increasing number of people choose to stipulate a private healthcare insurance.
+For this reason, an increasing number of people choose to stipulate a private health insurance in Italy.
 Private healthcare insurance grants easier access to private hospitals or clinics.